-Explore the best trails near Clayton with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Clayton with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 A ton of mud right now.
 Be prepared with good hiking boots.
 Have to cross a couple of small creeks, otherwise I'd say it's a moderate trail with some steepness, great views, and nice small waterfalls.
 Took about 4 hours at a leisurely pace with inexperienced hikers.

 One of my favorite local hiking trails by far!!
 My 10 year old was able to do the whole loop and loved it!!
 Defined recommend it, but also recommend that you wear hiking shoes or boots during the rain season!
 Very muddy, but definitely worth seeing the amazing waterfalls.